-Planes are actually painted black, with a few planes in Air New Zealand’s fleet being a prime example.
+Some planes are painted black, with a few planes in Air New Zealand’s fleet being a prime example.

 But planes generally aren’t painted black for the same reason stated above – to reflect sunlight, to reduce bird strikes, to allow damage to be detected more easily, to reduce weight, and because white paint fades more slowly than other colors.

 Helicopters aren’t predominantly painted white because they are smaller, and fly at lower altitudes and speeds than planes.